skyportal-contrib/skyportal-fink-client/docs/user_guide/index.md

 #### SkyPortal Credentials

 The `skyportal_url` and `skyportal_token` fields are used to connect to the SkyPortal instance.
 The url is simply the address of the SkyPortal instance, and the token is an api token that you can create and/or find in your SkyPortal's user profile.
+The `skyportal_group` field is the group that you want to use to classify the alerts in SkyPortal.